 All applicants must submit official transcripts and highlight any prior learning experiences, including professional training or military experience.
 Prospective graduate students need not submit GRE or GMAT scores.

-MVNU is regionally accredited by the Higher Learning Commission.
+Mount Vernon Nazarene University is regionally accredited by the Higher Learning Commission (HLC).

 8. Kent State University

 Established in 1910, Kent State University operates several satellite campuses throughout the state.
 It’s among the largest universities in Ohio with more than 40,000 students in attendance and over 300 programs of study.

 Kent State University offers associate, bachelor’s, master, doctoral and certificate programs via Kent State Online.
 Associate’s degrees include computer technology and allied health management.
 Bachelor’s degrees include insurance studies and public health.
 Master’s degree options include criminology and health informatics.
 Doctoral degree programs include nursing, while available certificates include library science and college teaching.